 Being a small city by the seaside, Esperance has mainly earned a reputation for its beaches.
 Don’t miss out on Twilight Beach, Ten Miles Beach or Lucky Bay with its white sand and crystal-clear waters.

-Albany was the first city to be colonized in Western Australia and still continues to be worth seeing today.
+Albany was the first city to be colonised Western Australia and still continues to be worth seeing today.
 We would recommend the Natural Bridge, The Gap, the Blowholes and Two People Bay Nature Reserve with its amazing beaches.

 Perth and its surroundings

-As the West Coast’s capital and Australia’s sunniest city, Perth is one of the most isolated cities in the entire world.
+As the Capital of the West Coast in Australia and also known for the sunniest city, Perth is one of the most isolated cities in the entire world.
 Amongst other things, you will be able to discover gorgeous beaches as well as the museums of the Perth Cultural Centre.
 King’s Park, the city’s botanical garden, is not to be missed, especially because of the view it offers of the city’s skyline.

 Don’t forget to visit Freemantle, 18km south of Perth, known for its beaches, its colonial architecture and especially its prison, which has been transformed into a museum.